AndreaQ121/ST131Typer/README.md

 ---------|---------
 [*NUM*] | Length (bp) of target (sequence between and including the primer pair)
-\*[*NUM*]\* | Length (bp) of target falls outside +/- 5% of the expected length NA | Not applicable to the typing of the sample (i.e. clade B- and C-associated primer pairs are not relevant for typing of clade A isolates)
+\*[*NUM*]\* | Length (bp) of target falls outside +/- 5% of the expected length NA | Not applicable to the typing of the sample (i.e. non-ST131 strain; clade B- and C-associated primer pairs are not relevant for typing of clade A isolates)
 NF | Not found; primer pair was not identified or not identified on the same contig NT | Non-typable; O-type, H-type, *fimH*-type or clade could not be determined.
 Could be due to missing target or the presence of multiple conflicting targets.